MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 17: February 2, Wednesday

+**Today's Progress**: Worked through some review JS problems at Launch School, finished up more JS exercises over at Scrimba, and spent a bit of time watching the Wes Bos CSS Grid course, thinking about my next Frontend Mentor challenge.

+**Thoughts** The day right after finishing a project always feels a little challenging, difficult not to feel something of a let down.
+This 100 days challenge is definitely helping to push through and stay on task.

 ### Day 16: February 1, Tuesday

 **Today's Progress**: Completed a HTML/CSS design challenge from frontend mentor.